 To treat glaucoma: Take a single CBD dose of 2040 mg under the tongue.
 Doses greater than 40 mg may actually increase eye pressure.

 So as you can see the dosage really varies per individual and medical condition.
 But CBD isn’t just for those with medical conditions, healthy people can greatly benefit from using CBD as part of a preventive health plan.

 Are there any harmful side effects?

 There are no scientific studies to date showing negative side effects of consuming cannabidiol regularly.
 CBD has actually been extensively studied and proven to have only positive effects.
 Dr. Sanjay Gupta discussed it in then in his documentary “Weed.” as well as on CNN and various other videos.

 Where can you purchase CBD?

 As more and more scientific studies are released on the benefits of CBD more and more products will hit the consumer market.
-Right now your can purchase and wide variety of CBD products online and in some health foods stores across the country.
+Right now you can purchase and a wide variety of CBD products online and in some health foods stores across the country.